 What is Mediation?

 Mediation is a formal settlement session in which a neutral person trained in dispute resolution meets with the parties and gets them to talk about the case and their differences.
-Meditation is much like any other negotiation in that the parties are able to actively participate in a discussion to tailor the outcome that suits their particular needs.
+Mediation is much like any other negotiation in that the parties are able to actively participate in a discussion to tailor the outcome that suits their particular needs.
 Mediation is a non-adversarial approach to conflict resolution, where the parties generally communicate directly.
-In mediation, a third person assists the parties with identifying options for settling disputes regarding child support, custody, visitation, spousal maintenance and support, a division of property and assets, and division of debts and liabilities.
+In mediation, a third person assists the parties with identifying options for settling disputes regarding child support, custody, visitation, spousal maintenance and support, division of property and assets, and division of debts and liabilities.